erikeldridge/app-quality-cookbook/testability/di.md

 ## Reflect

+* Best-practice: let DI manage singletons, or just pass them as constructor args
-* Did DI make it more easy or difficult to test?
+* * Did DI make it more easy or difficult toest?